In 1978 at age eleven I picked up my sisters guitar and wrote a song...

 In late 2012, after eventually owning the studio, I left it to my business partner and went freelance.
 Since then I have worked as a music coach for a local music school, helping pupils gain recording and performing experience.
 I’m still producing artists, but now it’s mainly for online clients using my home studio.
 Here, I have created music for many top businesses like Lego and Hilton Hotels.

-Now, I’m excited to say I’m writing the score for a feature film and building a music production company with a like-minded colleague, for Film and TV.
+Now, I’m excited to say I’m writing the score for feature films and building a TV and Movie music production company .

 Outside Mountain Studios - Montreux